liunian/console/readme.md

 Todo
 ----

-###Error detail
+1. Error detail

     Means the source filename and line number.

-###minimize/toggle
+2. minimize/toggle

     Minimize to an icon and recover the console-panel.

     Explore hide and show methods and implement with keyboard shortcut.

+3. demo screenshot